Adam Marciniak

-Adam Marciniak (born 28 September 1988) is a Polish football pundit, co-commentator and former professional player who played as a defender.
+Adam Marciniak (born 28 September 1988) is a Polish football executive, pundit, co-commentator and former professional player who played as a defender.
+He currently serves as ŁKS Łódź's academy director.

 He retired at the end of the 2023–24 season.
-He is a part of TVP Sport's I liga coverage.
+Shortly after, he joined TVP Sport as a pundit to cover I liga.

 Career

 ŁKS Łódź

 He started his career in ŁKS Łódź, where he debuted on 10 June 2006 in a 1–0 away victory over Piast Gliwice.
 In the 34th minute of a Polish Cup 2–0 away loss with Legia Warsaw, which took place on 24 February 2007, he was given with a red card.
 He scored the first goal for ŁKS less than two months later, on 13 April 2007, in the 83th minute of a 1–1 away draw against Zagłębie Lubin.